-The FRMAC Assessment Working Group (AWG) approves the methods used in this manual.
+The FRMAC AWG approves the methods used in this manual.
 The AWG includes knowledgeable subject matter experts from diverse government entities.
-The goal of the AWG is to craft a set of methods that represent a unified federal consensus and are implemented by member agencies.
+The goal of the AWG is to craft a set of methods that represents a unified federal consensus and is implemented by member agencies.